Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Multiply s3 by 1, 1+2, 1+2+3, 1+2+3+4 per row calculate what s3 is per amount outside of s2 (square) by adding the combined one-dimensional lines that made the square.
+Multiplying s3 by 1, 1+2, 1+2+3, 1+2+3+4 per row calculates what s3 is per amount outside of s2 (square) by adding the combined one-dimensional lines that made the square.

 <br /><br />